TheLindaProjectInc/Altitude/README.md

 # Altitude
-The Altitude wallet is the wallet of choice for Lindacoin.
+The Altitude wallet is the wallet of choice for Metrix.

 ## Help and troubleshooting